CV Formats for Winning CVs: Layout, Content, and Tips

 The format of your CV should be consistent throughout—meaning that if you choose Arial as your font type, you should continue to use Arial throughout.
 Your layout should also be consistent, with headings in the same alignment and with similar formats for each section.

 When choosing a font type and size, it's important to ensure that it's readable and that the text is spaced evenly throughout.
 Avoid using tiny font sizes as this can make text difficult to read, and limit how much information you try to fit onto one page.
-In terms of font type, opt for something simple like Times New Roman or Arial; you don't want anything too fancy as this will distract from the content on your CV.
-Unless you're applying for a creative role, stick to standard serif fonts as these are more legible than sans-serif fonts (e.g., Arial over Bookman).
+In terms of font type, opt for something simple like Times New Roman or Arial; fancier fonts are likely to distract from the content on your CV.
+Unless you're applying for a creative role, stick to standard sans-serif fonts as these tend to be more legible than serif fonts (e.g., Arial over Bookman).

 Your CV and cover letter should be tailored to each job application.
 Look at the job description carefully to find out what the employer wants (this might not be directly stated), such as relevant skills, qualifications, or previous experience.
 Match your skills and experience to the requirements of each job—if you do this, you'll increase your chances of getting an interview.

-Building a high-quality CV can be the difference between getting called to an interview and not.
-It is also very important to have relevant experience on your CV to convince prospective employers that you have the competencies, knowledge, experience, and attitudes to do the job that needs to be done.
+Building a high-quality CV can be the difference in getting called to an interview.
+It is also important to have relevant experience on your CV to convince prospective employers that you have the competencies, knowledge, experience, and attitude to do the job that needs to be done.

-If you haven't really thought about the strategy of your career path, you might want to consider this ten-hour course on career planning.
-There are also a plethora of qualifications that you can complete online to beef up the certifications on your CV, and you can even do an online degree or master’s degree.
+Continue to explore your career path strategy with this course on career planning.
+There are many courses that you can complete online to beef up the certifications on your CV, and you can even do an online degree or master’s degree.

 course